-Movie Reviews: We would love to have horror movie reviews from actual horror movie fans.
+Movie Reviews: We love to have horror movie reviews from actual horror movie fans.
 Review segments should be kept as short as possible (less than 5 minutes tops).
 The sweet spot is one to two minutes.
 We will also post written movie reviews on our website if being on camera is not your thing.
 The rules?
 Because The Scarefest still might want to book some of the celebrities that you will be talking about, please be respectful.
 We don’t expect you to be easy on a movie that you hate, but we do require that you be nice about it.

 Psychic Stuff: Do you do Tarot Card Readings?
 Astrology?
 Just pull stuff out of thin air?
 We can use these too!
 We still ask that they be short (one to two minutes) and decently produced (not just some cell phone video of you shuffling cards).
 Got ideas or questions?
 We will help.
 These segments may be shifted to our Mystical TV or other similar projects.

 Co-Hosts: We are still accepting auditions for co-host spots (but are not actively looking).

 - Co-hosts may appear on the show as often as once a month depending on our schedule and their expertise.